-Time Based Tasks, they consist of regularly scheduled tasks, and Failure Finding Tasks that consist in techniques to find hidden failures.
+Time-Based Tasks, they consist of regularly scheduled tasks, and Failure Finding Tasks that consist of techniques to find hidden failures.
 We go to study them together because they are performed without regard to equipment condition.

 The elements of a Time Based Maintenance are:

 1. Lubrication / Servicing: Cleaning, lubricating, charging, preservation, etc., of items/materials periodically to prevent the occurrence of incipient failures.
-It can be consider a failure finding task.
+It can be considered a failure in finding a task.

 2. Testing (Operational, Visual, and Automatic): Periodically testing or checking out to determine serviceability and detect electrical/mechanical-related degradation.
-It can be consider a failure finding task.
+It can be considered a failure finding task.

 3. Inspection / Functional Test: Periodically inspecting materials/items to determine their serviceability by comparing their physical, electrical, mechanical, etc., characteristics (as applicable) to expected standards.
-It can be consider a failure finding task.
+It can be considered a failure finding task.

 4. Restoration: Periodically tasks to restore the design conditions of an item, it can include cleaning some elements a full overhaul.